 - Any other markers can be selected in any order.

-- In the Tracking panel, in the Prop field, enter a name for the prop and click Create.
+- In the Tracking panel, in the Prop field, enter a name for the prop and select Create.

 A single-segment prop is created from the selected markers and appears in the 3D Scene in the orientation defined by the order in which you selected the markers in the previous step.

-The prop is displayed as a node on the Tracking panel on the right of the Shogun Live window, under Props.
+The prop is displayed as a node on the Tracking panel on the right of the Shogun Live window.

 The prop's .mcp file is saved to the location specified in step 4 above.